engkoskostaman97/engkoskostaman97/README.md

 # Hi there, I'm Vincent - ENGKOS KOSTAMAN👋
 ## About me:
-- 🔭 I’m currently working at JOB SEEKERS
+- 🔭 I’m JOB SEEKERS
 - 🌱 I’m currently learning  Javascript and nodejs and React and Golang
 - 💬 Ask me about anything
 - 📫 How to reach me: engkoskostaman759@gmail.com